We value people from all backgrounds and we are working hard to improve the diversity of our workforce.

 We treat all applicants fairly and in accordance with current legislation.
 Positive action is not about giving some people favourable treatment; it's about levelling the playing field.
 We are looking for a talented workforce who can best serve our communities and that means looking at a wide and diverse range of applicants, identifying and overcoming barriers which prevent people from applying.

-PC Jason Thomas on his journey into Lincolnshire Police
+PC Jason Thomas: My journey into Lincolnshire Police

 PC Mariusz Foks: An officer with second language skills